dr-haoliu/ontology-based-clinical-study-categorization/README.md

-# Ontology-based Classification of Clinical Studies by Their Conditions
+# Ontology-based Categorization of Clinical Studies by Their Conditions
-Data, source code, and result for manuscript Ontology-based Classification of Clinical Studies by Their Conditions
+Data, source code, and result for manuscript Ontology-based Categorization of Clinical Studies by Their Conditions

 Requirement:
 * Java 8